Portfolio Management

 31 / 45

-31) Which ratio indicates a company’s liquidity?
+31) Which ratio is commonly used to assess a company’s profitability?

 32 / 45